Cobra Kai: Is the TV Show Inspired by a True Story?

 No, ‘Cobra Kai’ is not based on a true story.
-It is created by Josh Heald, Hayden Schlossberg, and Jon Hurwitz, and it serves as a continuation of the story of the ‘Karate Kid’ series.
+It was created by Josh Heald, Hayden Schlossberg, and Jon Hurwitz, and it serves as a continuation of the story of the ‘Karate Kid’ series.
 The three of them have been friends since high school and it was their fandom for the world of ‘Karate Kid’ that brought them together.

 “We have been friends for over 20 years and bonded in high school and college over things like ‘The Karate Kid’,” said Heald in an interview with CBS Local.
 “We all ended up having separate screenwriting careers.
-I did the Hot Tub Time Machine movies and they did the Harold & Kumar series.
+I did the Hot Tub Time Machine movies, and they did the Harold & Kumar series.
 We always kept coming back to Karate Kid in our discussions and love of film.”

 At first, they toyed with the idea of a follow-up film.
 However, this made things a little complicated as a remake, starring Jaden Smith and Jackie Chan, had already been made.
 Then came the revivals of popular shows like ‘Fuller House’ and ‘Will and Grace’, which gave them the idea of taking their story to streaming platforms.
 “Streaming has taken over this ability to tell this long, serialized story with any subject matter.
 It became more and more likely that something like this could hit,” Heald said.